+In the 2017 survey of those 2016 Graduates in employment 70% were working within architecture.
 In the 2016 survey of those 2015 Graduates in employment 83% were working within architecture.
 In the 2015 survey of those 2014 Graduates in employment 84% were working within architecture.
 This compares with 79% of those 2013 Graduates in employment working within architecture in the 2014 survey.
 This is similar to the 78% of 2012 Graduates in the 2013 survey, 75% of 2011 Graduates in the 2012 survey and 78% of 2010 Graduates in the 2011 survey.
-This indicates a fairly static picture.
-9% of all graduates responding to the survey in 2016 had more than one form of employment (it was approximately a 6th in the previous four).
-Over half of all of the survey respondents in the 2011, 2012, 2013, 2014 and 2015 surveys and a quarter of 2016 respondents stated that the additional employment was in order to, 'earn a living / pay back loans'.
+This indicates a fairly static picture, although it was the lowest this time and requires some monitoring.
+11% of all graduates responding to the survey in 2017 had more than one form of employment (it was approximately a 6th in the previous six).
+Over half of all of the survey respondents in the 2011, 2012, 2013, 2014, 2015, 2016 surveys and a quarter of 2017 respondents stated that the additional employment was in order to, 'earn a living / pay back loans'.
 This was typically the most common response when asked why they undertook additional forms of employment.
 Given that the second job was, invariably, not from within the sphere of architecture it is perhaps not surprising that little emphasis was placed on the experience it provided or it fitting in with career plans.
-When focusing on all 2016 survey respondents under 4% envisaged not working in architecture for all or most of their career although there were a number who were unsure of their future career plans.
+When focussing on all 2017 survey respondents under 5% envisaged not working in architecture for all or most of their career although there were a number who were unsure of their future career plans.
 There was however some concern about the difficulty in remaining in architecture and employment opportunities.
-For instance, only 9% of all graduates in the 2016 survey strongly agreed that there are lots of paid employment opportunities available in architecture.
+For instance, only 6% of all graduates in the 2017 survey strongly agreed that there are lots of paid employment opportunities available in architecture.
 One respondent in the 2015 survey claimed that 'It's generally hard (to get a job in architecture) without having contacts from what I understand.
 As I do not have any contact other than the one I had I find it hard to find another job in my field'.
-A 2016 respondent stated 'I have become disenchanted by many aspects of the life of an architect and the undiscussed requirements, such as the huge amounts of unpaid overtime which is almost everywhere, not seeing your family, not being able to afford to buy in London where work is etc'.
+A 2017 respondent stated 'I believe universities should have stronger relationships with architectural firms so that we can have a better chance of finding employment.'